Unify-India/abhyas/SETUP_GUIDE.md

 Ensure you have the correct environment configuration files.
 You should have `src/environments/environment.ts`, `src/environments/environment.prod.ts`, and `src/environments/environment.staging.ts`.

+1. Create a project on firebase
+2. Replace the firebase config on `environment.ts`

 ### 7. Running the Ionic App

 To run the Ionic app in development mode: